 It’s a great way to practice these games with no risk and have fun with a little online blackjack or slot machines.
 They can also lead to actual prizes and are a perfectly legal option in Nebraska.

 We haven’t seen a huge push for legal online gambling in Nebraska.
 Proposed legislation has sought to re-classify sports betting and internet poker as games of skill, rather than gambling.
-These bills could bring legal sports betting to Nebraska if successful.
+These bills could bring legal sports betting Nebraska if successful.